Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-01.md

 **Challenge 9**

 `makeHashTag(str)` - This function should convert the given string to a hash tag.
 A hash tag begins with `#` and no spaces.
-Each word in the phrase beginsd with an uppercase letter.
+Each word in the phrase begins with an uppercase letter.

-If the give string has more than three words pick the three longest and make the hash tag from those.
+If the given string has more than three words pick the three longest and make the hash tag from those.

+Example:

+- input: `"Amazing bongo drums for sale"`
+- output: `['#amazing', '#bongo', '#drums']`

 Strategies: